saus23/dwm/tutorial/README.md

 <h1>Patching and recompiling dwm</h1>
-Using a .diff for patching then recompiling with a makefile.<br />
+Using a .diff file for patching then recompiling using a makefile.<br />
 <p> &emsp; </p>